Quantum Complex-Valued Self-Attention Model: Methodology

 \subsection{Quantum Complex Weight Embedding Module}

-In the previous section, we obtained the complex self-attention weights $\braket{K|Q}$.
-To integrate these weights into subsequent quantum computations, we need to re-encode them into the quantum circuit, specifically for use within the coefficients of the CLCUs.
-To achieve this, we adopt a block encoding technique based on Fast Approximate Quantum Circuits for Block-Encodings (FABLE) \cite{camps2022fable}.
-We have optimized and simplified this technique to better align with the specific requirements of quantum self-attention mechanisms, enabling the efficient encoding of complex attention weights.
+In the previous section, we derived the real and imaginary components of the complex self-attention weights $\braket{K|Q}$.
+To incorporate these weights as coefficients in the Complex Linear Combination of Unitaries (CLCUs) for subsequent quantum computations, we convert them into amplitude and phase representations for encoding into the quantum circuit.
+We achieve this using a block encoding technique based on Fast Approximate Quantum Circuits for Block-Encodings (FABLE) \cite{camps2022fable}, which we have optimized and simplified to enable efficient encoding of complex attention weights.

 In our approach, we embed the complex attention weight matrix into the diagonal subspace of an expanded unitary matrix, ensuring the accurate representation of both the magnitude and phase of the complex information in the computational basis.
 Through post-selection techniques, we then extract the state of the target qubit system, which can be used for subsequent quantum operations.
-Specifically, we represent the real and imaginary components of the complex coefficients as their amplitude and phase form, i.e.,
+Specifically, we represent the real and imaginary components of the complex coefficients as their amplitude and phase form:

 where

 and

 $|\braket{K|Q}|$ is the magnitude and $\phi$ is the phase.
 This transformation facilitates embedding the complex information into the block encoding framework.